dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-error-handling/en/2025-07-08-about-laravel-error-handling-en.md

 ```

 This configuration logs the message 'test' whenever a `TestException` is thrown.
-You can specify the exception type using the closure’s type hint.
+You can specify the exception type using the closure's type hint.

 To disable the default logging behavior, either use `stop()` or return `false` from the closure: